Shell sees more job cuts as BG deal gets China green light

 The new job cuts are also in addition to previously announced plans to reduce Shell's headcount and contractor positions by 7,500 worldwide.

-A BG spokesman said the company would remain focussed on its business plan until the deal is completed.
+A BG spokesman said the company would remain focused on its business plan until the deal is completed.

 INVESTOR CONCERNS

-The combination will transform Shell into the world's top liquefied natural gas (LNG) trader and a major offshore oil producer focussed on Brazil's rapidly-developing sub-salt oil basin that would rival Exxon Mobil's (XOM.N) position as the world's biggest international oil company.
+The combination will transform Shell into the world's top liquefied natural gas (LNG) trader and a major offshore oil producer focused on Brazil's rapidly-developing sub-salt oil basin that would rival Exxon Mobil's position as the world's biggest international oil company.

 Shell has nevertheless had to battle a sharp slide in oil prices, which have fallen from $55 a barrel in April to below $40 a barrel, which some investors said undermined the deal.